Large Chicken Bacon Ranch

 - .Large No Brainer Deluxe**

 Onions, green peppers, mushrooms, Italian sausage, ham, and pepperoni.
-Covered with whole milk-mozzarella cheese.$22.98
+Covered with whole milk-mozzarella cheese.$24.99

 - .Large Buffalo Chicken**

 Slow-smoked chicken breast over our signature mild sauce.
 Covered with whole milk-mozzarella cheese.
-Served with a side of Stoner's homemade ranch.$22.98
+Served with a side of Stoner's homemade ranch.$23.49

 - .Large BBQ Chicken**

 Slow-smoked chicken breast over our signature sweet BBQ sauce.
-Covered with whole milk-mozzarella cheese.$22.98
+Covered with whole milk-mozzarella cheese.$23.49

 - .Large Veggie**

 Banana peppers, onions, green pepper, mushroom, fresh spinach, fresh tomato & black olives.
-Covered with whole milk-mozzarella cheese.$22.98
+Covered with whole milk-mozzarella cheese.$23.49

 - .Large Hawaiian**